 For 75 years, Chief Petty Officer Albert Hayden’s remains were in an unmarked grave in Hawaii, along with hundreds of other unidentified sailors killed at Pearl Harbor.

-Hayden, who was 44 years old, was serving on the USS Oklahoma the day the Japanese attacked Pearl Harbor.
+Hayden, 44 years old, served on the USS Oklahoma the day the Japanese attacked Pearl Harbor.
 He is listed as the first person from Maryland to die in World War II.

 “This is historic,” said Maryland Veterans Secretary George Owings, himself a Marine Corps veteran.
 “He was the first causality hours before war was declared.
 It was only fitting.”